kompanek/tansman/README.md

 appreciate the amount of calendar time required, especially given the requirements of rest for consolidation.

 * The "ineffective repetition" trap.
-The first variation, which I'll "masochistic repetition" is what happens I'm so fixated on a particular difficult passage that I ignore everything else even though it's clear the repetition is at best leading to diminishing returns and at worse simply reinforcing problems.
+The first variation, "masochistic repetition" is what happens I'm so fixated on a particular difficult passage that I ignore everything else even though it's clear the repetition is at best leading to diminishing returns and at worse simply reinforcing problems.